Contents

 Who Is Novo Amor?

-Novo Amor is the musical project of Welsh multi instrumentalist Ali Lacey.
-His music lives in the space between folk and ambient, known for falsetto vocals, delicate layers, and a deep emotional pull that feels both expansive and intimate.
-His songs often sound like they were written at the edge of a forest or in the memory of a relationship you never quite let go of.
+Novo Amor is the project of Welsh multi-instrumentalist Ali Lacey.
+His music lives in the soft space between folk and ambient, built around fragile falsetto vocals, hushed arrangements, and an emotional pull that feels both wide-open and deeply personal.
+His songs often feel like they belong to places rather than moments, somewhere between memory and landscape.

 What Has Novo Amor Said About "Anchor"?

-In a few interviews and through fan Q&As, Lacey shared that "Anchor" was written during a period of emotional instability, revolving around the process of holding on and letting go.
-In a 2015 interview with Consequence of Sound, the song was described as a reinterpretation of the selkie myth, a creature who leaves the sea, only to eventually return, leaving someone behind.
+Across interviews and fan discussions, Lacey has spoken about "Anchor" as emerging from a season of emotional imbalance, centred on the tension between holding on and letting go.
+In a 2015 interview with Consequence of Sound, the song was framed as a modern retelling of the selkie myth, a being who leaves the sea to love on land, but is ultimately drawn back, leaving someone behind.

-Lacey confirmed this visual metaphor was intentional.
+Lacey later acknowledged that this imagery was intentional.
 "It felt like a metaphor for a relationship where one person is never really 'of this world,' or never fully yours."
-He never spells it all out, but you get the sense the song is both a goodbye and a prayer.
+He rarely over-explains his work, but the song feels like both a farewell and a quiet hope spoken into the dark.
+That ambiguity is part of why it continues to resonate, even in 2026.

 Breaking Down the Lyrics: A Deep Dive